pulumi/pulumi-kubernetes-operator/docs/stacks.md

 ConfigRef identifies a resource from which config information can be loaded.
-Environment variables, files on the filesystem, Kubernetes Secrets, ConfigMap, structured and config literal values strings are currently supported.
+Environment variables, files on the filesystem, Kubernetes Secrets, ConfigMaps, structured and config literal values strings are currently supported.

 <table>
     <thead>